 - Fatigue, decreased physical activity

 - Decreased sweating

-- Hair loss, brittle nails, and cold, dry skin
+- Hair loss (Queen Anne sign), brittle nails, and cold, dry skin

 - Weight gain (despite poor appetite)

-- Woltman sign: a delayed relaxation of the deep tendon reflexes, which is commonly seen in patients with hypothyroidism, but can also be associated with advanced age, pregnancy, and diabetes mellitus.
+- Woltman sign: a delayed relaxation of the deep tendon reflexes, which is commonly seen in patients with hypothyroidism, but may also be associated with advanced age, pregnancy, and diabetes mellitus.